ewendlick/yumemi_frontend_submission/README.md

 ### カストマイズ
 [Configuration Reference](https://cli.vuejs.org/config/)を調べてください

 ## TODO:

 This is not a production-ready project.
-Some of the improvements I would make are below:
+If I were building this for a production site, some of the improvements I would make are below:

 * Use .env files to hold the RESAS API key
 * Either hardcode or cache prefecture information.
-* Cache API data.
-There is no caching of data.
-Each change triggers another API call.
+* Cache API in localstorage (currently caches in memory)
 * Add API error handling to Bootstrap Toasts.
 * Import only what is required from Bootstrap-Vue
-* Good-looking loading spinners
 * Split PrefecturePopulations into more components
 * Remove !important for styles
 * Standardize API handling to use try-catch with async-await